ST FRANCIS LEPROSY GUILD

 Ujeli and Sajana's stories

 Ujeli, is 65 years old.
 She caught leprosy many years ago and by the time she was diagnosed, her hands were severely disabled by leprosy.
 Eventually her right hand was so badly affected by leprosy, it was amputated.
-She has lost fingers on her left hand and her her toes due to the damage caused by leprosy ulcers.
+She has lost fingers on her left hand and her toes due to the damage caused by leprosy ulcers.
 She is totally dependent on her family for her survival.
 She fears that her family will eventually abandon her.

 Picture